How to Sell a House By Owner in Minnesota (2026 Update)

 To get ahead of potential problems, you can schedule a few targeted inspections:

-1. Roof and System Insurance Audit: If your home is older, insurers may require a specialized inspection of the “four major systems” (Roof, HVAC, Electrical, and Plumbing) before issuing a policy.
-In Minnesota, insurers are particularly strict about roof age.
-Providing proof of professional ice dam mitigation, such as upgraded attic insulation or a recent “heat loss” audit, can help secure better rates and prevent premium spikes.
+1. Roof and System Insurance Audit: If your home is older, insurers are increasingly strict about roof age and electrical panels.
+Providing proof of professional ice dam mitigation, such as upgraded attic insulation (R-49 to R-60) or a recent “infrared” heat loss audit, can reassure buyers about winter performance and help them secure lower insurance premiums.

 2. Wood-Destroying Insect (WDI) Inspection: Minnesota’s damp springs are ideal for carpenter ants and powder post beetles, which can cause significant structural damage.
 For VA and FHA loans in Minnesota, a WDI inspection is typically only mandatory if the appraiser notes evidence of an active infestation.
 However, getting a voluntary report is a smart move to reassure buyers that your home’s “bones” are pest-free.